Medical Volunteers

 There will be many new admissions to round on each time you make rounds.
 There are medical assistants seeing walk-ins 24/7, they admit and write for MD to see on rounds, or for MD to see immediately if an emergency (usually trauma, bleeding, uncontrolled seizures, respiratory distress, psychosis)

-Thankfully, AIDS is not a major problem in Ghana, unlike certain other African nations (HIV statistics) An exact incidence rate is difficult to determine; the government’s Ministry of Health cannot afford to provide enough HIV testing kits to determine this information.
+Thankfully, AIDS is not a major problem in north eastern Ghana, unlike other parts of the African continent (HIV statistics).
+An exact incidence rate is difficult to determine.

 The Ghana Medical Dental Council does now recognize D.O.
 Diplomas.

-It is critical that visiting physicians contact us ([email protected]) about the licensing process & fees ($660+).
-We would like to have your application in order 1-2 months before your planned arrival.
+It is critical that visiting physicians contact us ([email protected]) about the licensing process & fees ($760+).
+We would like to have your application in order a full month before your planned arrival.